 These are administrative rules of the Bureau of Environmental Services (BES) for the Extra Strength Charge program.
 See the Explanatory Information in Appendix A for applicable code citations, policies, and other information relating to these rules.

 Sanitary sewer ratepayers or their tenants who discharge or have the potential to discharge wastewater with high pollutant concentrations of Biological Oxygen Demand (BOD) or Total Suspended Solids (TSS) must comply with these rules.

 The purpose of the Extra Strength Charge (ESC) program is to recover the cost of high-strength wastewater treatment from users who discharge into the City’s sanitary sewer systems, which include the separate sanitary and combined sewer.
 Billing high-strength dischargers on the City water and sewer bill provides rate equity and prevents the costs of treatment for high-strength wastewater from being passed on to the other ratepayers.
 High-strength wastewater discharges are those with BOD or TSS in excess of those concentrations that occur as part of the City’s base sewer user charge.

 These rules use the same definitions found in Portland City Code (PCC) Section 17.36, 17.34 and the Fats, Oils and Grease (FOG) program administrative rules (ENB-4.26).
 The definitions below are unique to these rules:

-A. “Batch Discharge” means a controlled, discrete, intermittent, and contained volume of discharge.
+A. “Batch Discharge” means a controlled discharge of a discrete, contained volume of stormwater or wastewater.